LucidCodeLab/monday-template/README.md

    ```

 3. Replace placeholders in the script:
-    * Replace API KEY GOES HERE with your Monday.com API key.
+    * Replace **API KEY GOES HERE** with your Monday.com API key.
-    * Replace Source Template Folder Path Goes Here with the path to your source template folder.
+    * Replace **Source Template Folder Path Goes Here** with the path to your source template folder.
-    * Replace Destination Folder Path Goes Here with the path to your destination folder.
+    * Replace **Destination Folder Path Goes Here** with the path to your destination folder.
+    * Update script as needed to match Monday.com board structure and automation needs.

 ## Usage